Corridor Best Practices

 5. Post-Flight Processing:

-- Uploading Data: Process corridor plans as with a standard Map/Model.
-You can upload via desktop in the 'Upload' tab.
+- Uploading Data: Process corridor plans are the same as a standard map/model.
+You can upload it to your desktop using the 'Upload' tab.

 - Viewing Results: After processing, you can view the linear plan in 2D and 3D formats.

-- Adjusting Settings: Understand and adjust flight settings according to varied conditions and subjects.
+• Adjusting Settings: Understand and change flight settings according to varied conditions and subjects.

-- Overlap Considerations: Increase overlap for low flights or homogenous subjects, but be aware of the increased image count and potential stitching issues with moving subjects.
+• Overlap Considerations: Increase overlap for low flights or homogenous subjects; however, be aware that the increased image count may lead to potential stitching issues with moving subjects.

 Remember, each corridor flight is unique and may require specific adjustments based on the flight's terrain, subject, and purpose.
 Please always consider these factors when you plan and execute your drone operations.